sshamid1/Hamid_Moon_ThermalEvolution/README.md

-We compute the thermochemical evolution of the lunar core with a 1D parameterized model tied to extant simulations of mantle evolution and BMO solidification.
+This 1D parameterized model computes the thermochemical evolution of the lunar core and is tied to extant simulations of mantle evolution and BMO solidification.

-Simply run model_ThermalEvolution to get started
+Simply download all files into one directory and then run `modelThermalEvolutionFull.m` to get started.
+You can specifiy some intial conditions and change the BMO model input used by the code.

 Reference: Saira S. Hamid et al 2023 Planet.
 Sci.
 J. 4 88. https://doi.org/10.3847/PSJ/accb99